arosasg/Robot_Grid/README.md

 The purpose of this assignment is to implement the search algorithms: breadth first search (BFS),depth first search (DFS), iterative deepening search (IDE), and A* search.

 # The setting:
-we will use the 2 robots moving in a grid as the problem that needs to be solved.
+We will use the 2 robots moving in a grid as the problem that needs to be solved.
 The robots cannot swap positions, or hit each other.
 Also, they need to remain on the grid.

 # Future Updates:
 - Plot all the search times, states explored and frontier for different sizes and for different search algorithms.